Malcolm Macdonald: Djurgården

-Macdonald spent a couple of months in Sweden with Djurgården after which he announced his retirement from playing at the premature age of 29 in August 1979.
+Macdonald spent a couple of months in Sweden with Djurgården, after which he announced his retirement from playing at the premature age of 29 in August 1979.
 In his footballing career, Macdonald scored a total of 193 goals.

 International career

-While at Newcastle, he made his England debut against Wales.
+While at Newcastle, he made his England debut against Wales at Wembley Stadium.
 Macdonald was on the England scoresheet for the first time in a friendly 2–0 win over then World Champions West Germany.

-On 16 April 1975, in a European Championship qualifier also held at Wembley Macdonald scored all five goals in a 5–0 victory for England against Cyprus equalling the record for the most goals scored in a single game by an England player.
+On 16 April 1975, in a European Championship qualifier also held at Wembley Stadium, Macdonald scored all five goals in a 5–0 victory for England against Cyprus equalling the record for the most goals scored in a single game by an England player.
 This feat has not been repeated since by any English footballer.
 Although three pre-war players, Howard Vaughton, Steve Bloomer and Willie Hall, had previously scored five for England, Macdonald was the first, and remains the only, player to do so in a competitive international.
 His feat spawned the newspaper headline "SuperMac 5, Cyprus 0".

 In total he played 14 times for England scoring six goals.